Crowdfunding the Cure

 Conquering the negative effects of aging is one of the oldest dreams of humanity, and now, through the steady progress of science, we are poised to fulfill that dream.

 Whether this occurs in 20 years or 200 is largely a question of funding.
-The best way to accelerate this process is by mobilizing those who desire the option of a longer and healthier life into a cohesive social force – crowdfunding relevant research and advocating for its benefits to society.
+The best way to accelerate this process is by mobilizing people who desire longer and healthier lives into a cohesive social force – crowdfunding relevant research and advocating for its benefits to society.

 WHAT IS LIFESPAN.IO?

 Lifespan.io is a unique crowdfunding platform dedicated solely to longevity research projects.
-By crowdfunding early-stage studies on aging, we are contributing to the faster accumulation of knowledge on how to prevent and eventually reverse age-related ill health, and help new therapies reach clinical trials sooner.
+By crowdfunding early-stage studies on aging, we are accelerating the accumulation of knowledge on how to prevent and eventually reverse age-related ill health and helping new therapies reach clinical trials more rapidly.

 Researchers can launch breakthrough projects that might be overlooked by the government grant system due to their novel nature, receiving funds from contributors to fulfill their goals.

-Contributors, in turn, can influence the direction and pace of the scientific research that is important to them personally, whilst receiving useful rewards and learning more about the exciting field of rejuvenation biotechnology.
+Contributors, in turn, can influence the direction and pace of the scientific research that is important to them personally while receiving useful rewards and learning more about the exciting field of rejuvenation biotechnology.

 With support from Heroes like you, we can keep improving Lifespan.io, support more important studies, and offer unique experiences to you and the longevity community.